 Boats Considered “High-risk” to the state of Idaho

-Additional inspections are collected during the boating season at roadside inspection stations spread throughout the state.
+In addition to the inspection station locations, watercraft are inspected during the boating season at roving roadside inspection stations spread throughout the state.
 These additional inspections help ISDA better understand the boating public, and potential vectors of introduction into Idaho.
-Click on the tab below to view additional information collected at the inspection stations, and other projects by ISDA.

 Banner and Photos: Idaho State Department of Agriculture.